rp42dev/ed-tattoo/README.md

 This is a portfolio of Ed-Tattoo work.
 Ed is a tattoo artist in the Oslo area of Norway.

-He Wants to show his work to the world and be able to update the content easily.
+He Wants to show his work to the world and be able to update the content easily. to do this he wants to use a static site generator to generate the site and host it on github pages.
+We implemented this using preact and preact-cli.

 This application allows users to view all of Ed's work.
 It also allows users to view the details of each piece of work, and Ed is able to add new pieces of work his portfolio easily.

 ## Planning
 ### User Stories
+* As a user, I want to Know who Ed is and what style of tattooing he does.
 * As a user, I want to be able to view all of Ed's work.
 * As a user, I want to be able to view the details of each piece of work.
-* As a user, I want to be able to contact Ed.
+* As a user, I want to be able to contact Ed to make an appointment.
 * As a user, I want to be able to view Ed's social media accounts.

 * As Ed, I want to be able to add new pieces of work.